-Preferred stock
+Preferred Stock

-As of March 31, 2013, there were 420,682 shares of Preferred Stock issued and outstanding at an issue price of \$10.00 per share.
+As of March 31, 2014, there were 335,273 shares of the Company's 6% Convertible Exchangeable Preferred Stock ("Preferred Stock") issued and outstanding at an issue price of \$10.00 per share.
 Dividends on the Preferred Stock are cumulative from the date of original issuance at the annual rate of 6% of the liquidation preference of the Preferred Stock, payable quarterly on the first day of February, May, August and November, commencing February 1, 2005.
-Any dividends must be declared by the Company's Board of Directors and must come from funds that are legally available for dividend payments.
+Any dividends must be declared by the Company's Board of Directors (the "Board") and must come from funds that are legally available for dividend payments.
 The Preferred Stock has a liquidation preference of \$10 per share, plus accrued and unpaid dividends.

 The Preferred Stock is convertible at the option of the holder at any time into the Company's shares of common stock at a conversion rate of approximately 0.06079 shares of common stock for each share of Preferred Stock based on a price of \$164.50.
-The Company has reserved 25,573 shares of common stock for issuance upon conversion of the remaining shares of Preferred Stock outstanding at March 31, 2013.
+The Company has reserved 20,381 shares of common stock for issuance upon conversion of the remaining shares of Preferred Stock outstanding at March 31, 2014.
+The shares of previously-converted Preferred Stock have been retired, cancelled and restored to the status of authorized but unissued shares of preferred stock, subject to reissuance by the Board of Directors as shares of Preferred Stock of one or more series.